FMinister/coding_circle/tictactoe/README.md

 # `/tictactoe`

 Given are the playing field length n and a list of coordinates.
 We are looking for a function which decides for a playing field of size n*n whether the coordinates contain a winning position.
-Context and reference:[the native web GmbH Youtube](https://www.youtube.com/watch?v=ofs5v4jXa-k)
+Context and reference: [the native web GmbH Youtube](https://www.youtube.com/watch?v=ofs5v4jXa-k)

 Example: